 James Reed served in the US Navy and dedicated 20 years of service to our country.
 In 2017 he retired from active duty service as a Navy Chief Petty Officer.
 Joining the service out of Oklahoma, he first served forward deployed in Japan with the US Navy 5th and 7th Fleets.
 He completed deployments to both the Western Pacific and Middle East on the USS Independence and USS Kitty Hawk.
 Returning home, he spent the remainder of his career at Tinker AFB.
 At Tinker, he served as an aircraft structural mechanic, a Naval Instructor, and a Naval Aircrewman for the TACAMO Mission on the E-6B Mercury platform.

 James’ first career aspiration was aviation, and in 2009 he earned his Associates Degree in Aeronautical Science from Embry Riddle Aeronautical University.
-However, his ambitions have continually grown and he is currently pursuing a Bachelor’s Degree with Oregon State University in Natural Resources and Fisheries and Wildlife.
-He is in senior standing and due to graduate in the fall of 2020.
-His daughter and son currently attend Noble High School and are in the graduating classes of 2020 and 2022 respectively.
-His wife is an Education Program Assistant at Oklahoma State University Cleveland County Extension where she has worked for five years.
+However, his ambitions have continually grown and in March of 2021, he completed a Bachelor’s Degree with Oregon State University.
+He majored in Natural Resources and completed a minor for Fish and Wildlife Conservation.
+His daughter graduated from Noble High School with the Class of 2020 and his son is in the graduating Class of 2022.
+His wife is an Education Program Assistant at Oklahoma State University Cleveland County Extension.
 She has dedicated her career to the children of Cleveland County through the Career of Health Sciences, 4H Program, Family Consumer Sciences, and Agricultural Sciences.

 James and his family have lived in Noble since relocating here in 2010.
 His family is his greatest love and enjoyment in life.
 In his leisure time he enjoys hunting, fishing, wildlife management, camping, and Noble sports.
 He volunteers with the Noble Bear Down Booster Club and as a wildlife consultant.
 He was elected to the Noble Board of Education in December of 2019.
 He believes that both academic and vocational education are worthwhile, foundational, and essential components of success.
 Additionally, he maintains that extracurricular activities act as building blocks to valuable life lessons and skills.
 He is proud to be a Bear and very humbled to serve on the Noble Board of Education.
 A strong community starts with an excelling school district.
 With this in mind, James’ number one priority as a member of the Noble Board of Education will always be the students.